bowman2001/perplexdoc/content/doc/basic/code/index.md

 2. We can let fenced code blocks automatically expand into the marginal column(s) by adding the attribute `{.expand}` and can avoid bothering our readers with horizontal scrollbars more often than absolutely necessary.

 3. There is an overlap with the syntax for the extensions [footnote][ftn] and [definition-list][dl].
-When we have subsequent paragraphs there, we need to indent them also by 4 spaces or a tab.
-If we try to place an indented code block after a footnote reference or a definition detail, Hugo will treat it as this kind of continuation indent and not as a code block.
+When we add subsequent paragraphs there, we need to indent them also by 4 spaces or a tab.
+If we try to place an indented code block after a footnote reference or a definition detail, Hugo will treat it as this kind of continuation indent and not as a separate code block.
-   {#overlap}

 ### Highlighting